Carlism: Borbón claim

 Alfonso XIII became the senior representative by primogeniture of the House of Bourbon at the death of Alfonso Carlos in 1936.
 He had reigned as the constitutional king of Spain as Alfonso XIII until his exile in 1931.
 He was the son of King Alfonso XII, son of Francisco de Asis de Borbón, son of Infante Francisco de Paula, the younger brother of Charles V. He was recognised as Carlist claimant by a small number of Carlists who considered the death of Alfonso Carlos an opportunity to reunite Spanish monarchists, both Carlist and Isabelline.
 Nonetheless, despite this apparently attractive opportunity, Francisco de Paula and his descendants were considered legally and morally excluded from the line of succession by many Carlists as traitors, according to the Spanish laws of succession as they stood in 1833 (and as defended by Carlists since then).
 In 1941 Alfonso abdicated; he died two months later.

 Alfonso's eldest son had died in 1938.
 His second son Infante Jaime, Duke of Segovia had been pressured to renounce his rights to the constitutional succession in 1933.
 Both had married morganatically.
 King Alfonso's third son, Don Juan, Count of Barcelona was his chosen successor.

-The 5 pesetas coin of 1975 featured the official king, Juan Carlos I of Spain and a coat-of-arms with the San Andrés salitre, Carlists' assumed symbol.
+The 5 pesetas coin of 1975 featured the official King of Spain, Juan Carlos I and a coat-of-arms with the San Andrés salitre, Carlists' assumed symbol.